nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 All friends have been deleted.
 ```

 The entire friend list should be emptied.
 Start afresh!

 #### 3.4.3 Exiting the program: `exit`

 Exits the program.
+Use it instead of the traditional button if you're already typing!

 Format: `exit`